hayesall/DrugInteractionDiscovery/README.md

    `bash smartsplit.sh STABLE.txt`
    `srun -N 71 pullabstractsODIN.sh`

-   Running 71 copies in parallel is the difference between taking 68 days and taking 12 hours.
+   Running 71 copies in parallel is the difference between taking 68 days and taking 1 day.
 I wrote it this way to make it extremely easy to start the code back up if it crashes: running `srun -N 71 pullabstractsODIN.sh` again will automatically allocate the nodes again and pick up where it previously left off.

    The downside is that this is _so_ specific to running on odin.cs.indiana.edu that it will not work anywhere else.
 The script automatically allocates 71 nodes (the maximum allowed), and tells each node to run the script on a different set of files corresponding to Data/[1-71].
 Running elsewhere would likely require heavy revisions to the code, but the main section that would need to be changed is fairly small: